idvorkin/idvorkin.github.io/_d/ai-coder.md

    - Added guidance on maintaining compatibility
    - Standardized use of redirect_from in front matter

-This commit shows how AI can help:
-- Identify and fix inconsistencies
-- Document best practices
-- Maintain compatibility while improving standards

 ## Real-World Success Stories

 ### Case Study: The 24-Hour MVP